aliou/www/_drafts/postgres-tsranges-in-ecto.md

 ---
 layout: post
-title: Postgres tsranges in Ecto.
+title: Postgres timestamp ranges in Ecto
 description: Making a custom `Ecto.Type` to use a native Postgres type
 ---